 Start planning ads for winter work (January, February & March)

 Run a check on all equipment assigned to your employees.
-Be sure they have each item, and that it’s in working order.
+Be sure they have each item and that it’s in working order.
 When they get busy, it’s easy to forget the basics and guess who pays for the extra labor required when tools don’t work, or have been lost or broken?

 While you’re at it, run a spot check on all company blades and bits.
 Dull ones cost time and money.

 Check that all company trucks are kept clean and organized, especially if you do service work.
-Also make sure they aren’t dripping oil, which can upset a client or potential client when they find an oil spot on their driveway.
+Make sure they aren’t dripping oil, which can upset a client or potential client when they find an oil spot on their driveway.
 You won’t be called back if your vehicle leaves a mess.

 Have you done a random drug test on your employees of late?
 If not, now would be a good time to do another round.